Paper, Pop-Ups and Poetry

 *Click the images to see THE WORDS in ACTION.

-Works on this page are from Foray: An Imaginative Conversation with the Future (2021-2023), a collaboration between Halifax-based writer Sue Goyette and me.
-It was a research funded project rooted in the idea of interactive pop-ups navigated by poetry.
-Pop-up are usually relegated to children’s literature due to there inherent sense of wonder and discovery.
-However, when applied to poetry and the meaning making it instigates—a literary process that unfolds within concentrated, spare phrases—there’s much to explore as paper constructions that unfold and refold meaning.
-The project was meant as one way to move forward within current geopolitical strife along with concerns surrounding climate change, a way to rekindle hope, while also acknowledging the personal and collective losses we have and continue to endure.
-The project included several community-based workshops, a workshop on paper engineering that I took at Penland School of Craft with artists Colette Fu and Beatrice Coron, as well as a residency that Sue and I both attended at Ross Creek Centre for the Arts.
+Works on this page are from Foray: An Imaginative Conversation with the Future (2021-2023), a collaboration between Halifax-based writer Sue Goyette and myself.
+It was a research funded project with interactive pop-ups navigated by poetry.
+Pop-ups are linked to children’s literature due to there inherent sense of wonder and discovery.
+However, when applied to poetry and the meaning making it instigates—a literary process that expands within concentrated, spare phrases—there’s much to explore with paper constructions that unfold and refold meaning.
+The project offered one way to move forward within the current geopolitical strife and concerns for the environment, acknowledging the personal and collective losses we have and continue to endure.
+It included the development of community-based workshops, a paper engineering course that I took at Penland School of Craft with Colette Fu and Beatrice Coron, plus a residency that Sue and I both participated in at Ross Creek Centre for the Arts.

 *Much gratitude to the Canada Council for the Arts and their support of this project.